 Recall that a \emph{codimension $r$ distribution on $\pn$} is a short exact sequence of the form

-where $\caln_\sD$ is a torsion free sheaf of rank $r$ and $\calt_\sD$ is a reflexive sheaf of rank $n-r$, respectively called the \emph{normal} and \emph{tangent} sheaves of $\sD$.
+where $\caln_\sD$ is a torsion-free sheaf of rank $r$ and $\calt_\sD$ is a reflexive sheaf of rank $n-r$, respectively called the \emph{normal} and \emph{tangent} sheaves of $\sD$.
 We refer to \cite[Section 2.1]{CCJ1} for further details on the general theory of distributions.